Skip to main content

 The film draws a dramatic irony between Ofelia and her mother, Carmen.
 Ofelia’s mother berates her for her obsession with the fairy-tales she reads about in her books, yet Carmen is obsessed with her own kind of fantasy, and it leaves her far more out of touch with reality and far more vulnerable.

 Carmen sees her life with the Captain as a kind of happily ever after, the kind adults dream about, that of security and safety.
 Carmen explains, “I was alone too long.”
 To which Ofelia responds, “I’m with you.
 You were never alone.”
 While we are meant to believe that though Carmen has genuine love for her daughter, she does kind of see Ofelia as an extension of this happily ever after, a doll that she can dress up in pretty dresses and show off to her society friends.
-Again, drawing a parallel to The Night of the Hunter, Carmen emerges as the sort of Willa insert, the wife figure who is drawn into a marriage with a powerful figure in her community because she is told this will provide her with security, all while it is abundantly clear to the audience that she is trapped in a demeaning marriage.

 In submitting to Vidal’s authority, she is resigning to a life of subjugation.
 She is not treasured or even respected by her new husband.
 The moment she sets foot into her new estate, she is demoted into a wheelchair in which she can be carted around.
 Vidal does this insisting it’s for her own good, yet he also forced her to travel at such a late stage in the pregnancy, which we are to believe eventually contributed to her death later on.
 We also see this in how he talks down to her in front of his associates.
+This is not a happy or healthy arrangement.

 Vidal, meanwhile, is an all-around bad guy.
 He is callous, unfeeling, and domineering, speaking over his wife at social gatherings and shaming Ofelia for her love of fairy-tales.
 None of this is meant to surprise us because he is also a literal fascist.
 We don’t even necessarily believe he delights in the subjugation of others; it appears to just be a part of his programming.

-A fascinating character in this conversation is Mercedes, the cook in Vidal’s estate who is covertly aiding the resistance, alongside house doctor, Dr. Ferrero.
+A fascinating character in this conversation is Mercedes, the cook in Vidal’s estate who is covertly aiding the resistance alongside house doctor, Dr. Ferrero.
 Mercedes signals herself as a sort of maternal figure for Ofelia early on, and after Carmen dies, Mercedes steps into this role full time.
 Her goodness reveals itself in how she enables the resistance fighting against the tyrannical rule of the Vidals and in how she takes Ofelia under her wing.

 Ofelia asks her early on if she believes in fairies, to which Mercedes replies that she used to as a kid but has since moved on.
 Mercedes does not share Ofelia’s belief in the fantastical, but she nonetheless sees the beauty in how Ofelia chooses to see the world.
 Unlike Ofelia’s mother, Mercedes does not shame Ofelia for her love of fairy-tales or insist that she shed that mindset to live in the “real world.”
 She kind of treats it all like a perfectly logical phase that this girl is fine to participate in while she can: she’s the cool aunt who hasn’t actually seen Avatar: The Last Airbender but will help you knit your Appa plushie anyways.
 And she ends up becoming a sort of moral authority in the film.